nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 }
 ```

-So how does Rust languages prevents it?
+So how does Rust language prevents it?
 Let's take a look at Rust equivalent version:

 ```rust
 fn main() {